Synonyms and other taxonomic changes

 (1 species, N. bipunctatus

-As of June 2012, there are 17 described species of Oecanthus found in the U.S., 1 pending description and 2 species of Neoxabea = total of 20 species for the U.S.
+As of Jan 2019, there are 19 described species of Oecanthus found in the U.S. and 2 species of Neoxabea = total of 21 species for the U.S.

 lists one more in that genus). +Thomas J. Walker published an annotated world checklist for Oecanthinae in 1966 with a total of 64 species: 47 Oecanthus, 6 Xabea and 11 Neoxabea.
 Annotated Checklist of Oecanthinae (Orthoptera: Gryllidae) of the World